Creating Pathways to Success

 Allowing the donation to this fund directly supports a program that helps to grow a skilled construction workforce while offering promising careers for young adults in our community.
 Investments are as follows:

 Financial Contributions - Make a one-time or recurring financial contribution.
-All collected funds will be used to supplement the needs of the school districts that are participating in this program.
+Funds will be used to supplement the needs of the school districts participating in this program.

 Tools & Materials - Donate new tools or construction materials to be used in the classroom for building projects.

 Mentoring - Volunteer to share your knowledge and experience with students in the classrooms, at career fairs and other events.

 Job Site Visit – Give students the benefit of a first-hand look at a construction project with a field trip to your job site.
 A question-and-answer format with different roles – from foreman to contractor – would be a great way for students to find out where their interest lies.

 Display the Logo – Displaying the “Supporter” logo on your website helps promote the program and spark interest.

 January 25, 2017